Horosphere/THKame/README.md

 ```
 I highly suggest you make the above two commands into a script.

-If you are using GNU Makefiles as your generator, `make` can now be ran to produce the desired binary.
+If you are using GNU Makefiles as your generator, you can now execute `make` to produce the desired binary.

-## Development
+## Developing

 Each time a new source file is introduced, please run `update.py` to add it to `CMakeLists.txt`